brucee63/mkdocs-blog/docs/posts/technology/are-llms-stuck-in-the-past.md

 ## Solutions: Web Search (RAG)

-For Pro subscribers, **web search** capabilities can partially address this issue.
+For Plus subscribers, **web search** capabilities can partially address this issue.
 By allowing the model to augment its answers with real-time search (retrieval-augmented generation or RAG), it can provide more accurate and current responses.
 However, this approach has its downsides:

- - Cost: **Web search** requires the Pro subscription, which costs $20 per month.
+ - Cost: **Web search** requires the Plus subscription, which costs $20 per month.
  - Longer Response Times: Searching the web takes extra time.
  - Data Misinterpretation: The model may occasionally misrepresent search sourced information.